renx19/faker-api/README.md

 1. Download ZIP File:

-     -Go to the repository's GitHub page: Faker API Repository.
+     - Go to the repository's GitHub page: Faker API Repository.
-     -Click on the green "Code" button and select "Download ZIP".
+     - Click on the green "Code" button and select "Download ZIP".
-     -Extract the ZIP file to your desired location on your computer.
+     - Extract the ZIP file to your desired location on your computer.

 Using VS Code